-Paragraph 1.17 of the Code requires selective arrangements to be included within a school's admission arrangements1.
+Paragraph 1.17 of the School Admissions Code 2021 ('the Code') requires selective arrangements to be included within a school's admission arrangements^[footnote 1].

 The impact of COVID-19 meant that many admission authorities had to change their selection processes for entry in September 2021.
-Admission authorities should consider whether any major changes in circumstances require further changes to be made to selection procedures for entry in September 2022 and, therefore, to their admission arrangements2.
-We consider this eventuality to be unlikely even where the school is in an area of particular concern offered an enhanced response package to help limit increases in transmission.
+Admission authorities should consider whether any major changes in circumstances require further changes to be made to selection procedures for entry in September 2022 and, therefore, to their admission arrangements^[footnote 2].
+We consider this eventuality to be unlikely even where local authorities, directors of public health or PHE health protection teams recommend the protective measures in this guidance and the measures described in the contingency framework are adopted to help limit increases in transmission.